 All children from birth to five follow the Early Years Foundation Stage curriculum whether they are cared for in a day nursery, with a childminder or educational nursery.
 It is a statutory document, developed for professionals to support young children into learning.
-We get to know our children extremely well, taking time to observe them at play and finding out about their interests.
+At Bertrum House, we get to know our children extremely well, taking time to observe them at play and finding out about their interests.
 We are then able to carefully plan for their next steps using their interests to build motivation and excitement.

 The Early Years Foundation Stage

 At Bertrum House Nursery we follow the Early Years Foundation Stage (EYFS).
 The seven areas of learning form the basis of our teaching upon which we plan enriched, exciting activities to encourage a thirst for learning.
 The three ‘Prime Areas’ which are particularly crucial for stimulating children’s curiosity, enthusiasm and potential for learning.
 These are Communication and Language; Physical Development; and Personal, Social and Emotional Development.

 We give children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.
 We have quiet spaces for communication as well as our field where children can be loud and excited!
 At Bertrum House we actively encourage the use of Makaton and print signs to support all our children’s communication.

 Young children should be learning through active and interactive activities to develop their coordination, control and movement.
 We believe we offer this in an unparalleled way for a nursery in Balham – we have fantastic indoor and outdoor space where children can learn the importance of physical activity and make healthy choices.